YaelShrem/2048/README.md

 # 2048
-The great game in modern JS version
+The great game in modern JS version:)